Everything You Need to Know About the U.S. Citizenship Test

 - Your willingness to take the Oath of Allegiance to the United States

 You’ll certainly need to review your entire N-400 application before you show up at your citizenship interview – it’s what the USCIS official will use to test your English skills and to confirm that the answers you give are correct.
-If the official interviewing you notices any differences between the answers on your application and your oral answers, he or she may ask you to explain why.
+If the official interviewing you notice any differences between the answers on your application and your oral answers, they may ask you to explain why.
 You should be prepared to offer any information you have.
 Everything that happens during this part of the interview is part of your English test; the official is determining whether you can communicate in English.
 Don’t stress about it too much – you don’t have to speak with perfect grammar to pass.
 You simply have to show that you speak enough English to get by.

 Do You Need to Talk to an Attorney About the Citizenship Test (or Any Other Immigration Issue)?

 If you need to speak with an attorney about any aspect of your immigration or naturalization process, including taking the citizenship test, we’re here for you.
-Call our office now to schedule your free consultation; we’ll be happy to answer your questions and get you started on the right path to naturalization.
+Call our office now to schedule your consultation; we’ll be happy to answer your questions and get you started on the right path to naturalization.